Declarative GitOps for continuous Kubernetes deployment

 Flux FAQ

-How does Flux work?
+How does Flux enable continuous deployment for Kubernetes?

 Source: fluxcd.io